dozoisch/react-redux-provide/README.md

   Providers are instantiated based on their `key`:

   - If the `key` is a string, it's considered a static provider and is instantiated immediately at the top level.
+This `key` becomes the provider instance's identifying `providerKey`.

   - If the `key` is a function, it's considered a dynamic provider and is instantiated only as needed.
-The function should accept some component instance as an argument and should return a string which becomes the provider instance's identifying `key`.
-If a provider instance with that `key` already exists, the same instance will be used.
+The function should accept some component instance as an argument and should return a string which becomes the provider instance's identifying `providerKey`.
+If a provider instance with that `providerKey` already exists, the same instance will be used.

   Example: